settlemint/docs/content/docs/blockchain-guides/hyperledger-fabric/connect-to-a-node.md

 `peer channel fetch newest default-channel_newest.block -c default-channel` `peer channel fetch 0 default-channel_genesis.block -c default-channel`

-In the last step, you could also use the **admin user** to connect to your node, just run the following command to export admin user’s credentials as environment variables.
+In the last step, you could also use the **admin user** to connect to your node, just run the following command to export admin user's credentials as environment variables.

 `source ./admin/exports.env`